> Skip repeated content

 What and where is the MCL?

 The medial collateral ligament, commonly referred to as the MCL, is a thick and strong ligament located along the inner side of the knee.
-The MCL stretches from the femur (thighbone to the tibia (shinbone) and helps to stabilize the inner (medial) part of the knee.
-While several other ligaments and tendons, such as the hamstring tendons, provide additional support, the MCL is the most important structure that prevents the inner part of the knee from “gapping open” when the tibia bone is pulled outward (laterally).
+The MCL stretches from the femur (thighbone) to the tibia (shinbone) and helps to stabilize the medial (inner) part of the knee.

-The medial collateral ligament is commonly injured in soccer and football players, as well as skiers, as a result of contact to the outside part of the knee with the foot planted.
-This subjects the knee valgus force, in which the tibia (shinbone) bends outward relative to the femur (thighbone).
-Examples include when a football offensive lineman gets “rolled up” by another player from the side or when a soccer player forcefully strikes the inside of the lower leg during a slide tackle.
-The MCL can be injured at its attachment to the femur, the tibia, or within the ligament itself.
-The MCL may be injured by itself, but often is injured in conjunction with injury to the anterior cruciate ligament (ACL) and/or the medial meniscus, which is directly connected to the MCL.
+The MCL is often injured by forceful contact to the outside the knee while the foot is planted on the ground.
+This subjects the knee to a valgus force, in which the tibia (shinbone) bends inward relative to the femur (thighbone).
+Examples include when a football offensive lineman gets “rolled up” by another player from the side or when a soccer player forcefully strikes the inner side of the lower leg during a slide tackle.
+The MCL can be injured within the ligament itself or at its attachment site on the femur or the tibia.

 What are the symptoms of an MCL tear?